 Holeman and Finch Public House

 Oink.
 At its essence, Holeman and Finch exists to serve you pork.
-Sure, you can scarf down rabbit livers, lamb hearts, lamb testicles, or veal brains—and to be fair, a whole menu section revolves around vegetables.
-But the restaurant excels at perfecting the pig, be it cured or preserved in half a dozen forms; made into pork rinds punched up with salt and vinegar; twirled into pasta carbonara as guanciale (aged pork jowl); or as beloved bacon paired with poached farm egg, nestled into a salad, or added as a jolt of salt to caramel popcorn.
+Sure, you can scarf down rabbit livers, lamb heart, lamb testicles, or veal brains—and a whole menu section revolves around vegetables.
+But the restaurant excels at perfecting the pig, be it cured or preserved in half a dozen forms, including smoked lardo (that’s fatback to you, Bubba), and paired with rare cheeses on a fetching platter; made into pork rinds punched up with salt and vinegar; twirled into pasta carbonara as guanciale (aged pork jowl); or as beloved bacon paired with poached farm egg, nestled into a salad, or added as a jolt of salt to caramel popcorn.